 Use cases

-- Data extraction: Isolating specific fields from a structured attribute in your product catalog, such as pulling a weight value from a nested JSON specifications field.
+- Data extraction: Isolating a specific field from a structured attribute, such as pulling a weight value from a nested JSON specifications field.

-- Data transformation: Mapping a deeply nested attribute value to a flat feed field required by a channel.
+- Data transformation: Mapping a deeply nested attribute value to a flat feed field a channel requires.

 Limitations

-DATA_SELECTfunction is limited to basic data extraction.
-Complex transformations or joins may require additional rule logic.
+- The function is limited to basic extraction.
+Complex transformations or joins require additional rule logic.

-- The function may have limitations handling different character encodings or malformed structured data.
+- It may have limitations handling different character encodings or malformed structured data.

 - Array indexing uses 0-based positioning with the